Bicycle riders taking advantage of Bicycle Sundays on Seattle's Lake Washington Blvd. No cars allowed.

 Bainbridge Island is the location of the long-running Chilly-Hilly bicycle ride which occurs every February as a kick-off to the local cycling season!
 Another ferry option is to board a Washington state ferry in West Seattle just south of Lincoln Park on Fauntleroy Way.
 From here a ferry will take you to Vashon Island (note: there's also a direct ferry to Southworth).
 It's a bit of a climb up the hill into town but it's worth the effort!
 If you would rather, you can continue on the ferry to Southworth in Kitsap County.
 If you want a weekend camping getaway by bicycle, there's 35 tent sites at Manchester State Park, https://parks.state.wa.us/542/Manchester.
 It's about 7.5 miles to the park from Southworth.
 Reservations are required for May-mid September camping.
 Otherwise Sept 16-May 14 dates are on a first come/first serve basis.
 There are also 3 biker/hiker sites w/o picnic tables or braziers.
 These are also first come/first serve.
 Washington State runs a very consistent ferry schedule with the worlds largest ferry fleet traversing many bodies of water around the state.
 Edmonds to Kingston and Mukilteo to Clinton on Whidbey Island are some other local favorites for cyclists.
 Washington State ferries, https://www.wsdot.wa.gov/ferries/, schedule is posted online.
 Tickets for bicyclists are very reasonable.

 Seattle to Portland bike ride / RSVP bike ride and RAMROD.
 Every July is the big ride, STP or the Seattle to Portland bike ride to be more exact.
 This ride promoted by the Cascade Bicycle Club is sold out months in advance every year which should give an indication of it's popularity.
 You can ride it in one day if so inclined or take both days averaging about 100 miles/day.
 This mass start bicycle ride actually started as a bicycle race in 1979 and has run contiguously since except for 1980 when a certain Mt.
 St. Helens blew it's top.
 The STP is fully supported with food and bicycle aid stations along the way.
 There are many small towns along the way so if you're short on food, please patronize the local establishments.
 If you haven't been training for the ride or haven't done any rides of 60-70 miles or 5-6 hours in the saddle, it will be a tough two days.
 Your bicycle should be fully tuned up including new tires, chain, cassette, cables and brake shoes as needed.
 If you're ready but the bicycle isn't, breaking down between aid stations can be tiresome as you might have to walk a bit (there are vehicles on the course route that can pick you up and take you to an aid station).
 It's highly recommended to carry a spare tube (two is better!), a quality pump and a backup patch kit.
 Also carry some energy bars, fig newtons, bananas or something you like to keep your body fueled up for the long day ahead (try various foods well before a long day).
 I like fig newtons as an energy snack but maybe your system won't.
-Riding and trying various things is the only way you'll ever know what works.
+Riding and trying various foods is the only way you'll ever know what works.
 The aid/food stops are great places to refill those two water bottles you emptied and to restock on energy foods.
 The Seattle to Portland bicycle ride is a challenging event as approximately 200 miles over the course of two days is big even for the everyday rider.
 If your training ride's for STP have been only about 30-40 miles/day, you still have a enough time to start in April to get in several longer training rides of 50-60 miles.
 If you can commute to work by bike, find a route that adds about 5-10 (one way) miles to your daily routine, then add a 3-3.5 hour 50 miler on the weekend.
 You can make it through those 50+ miles by taking rest stops about once per hour.
 Keep your stops short (about 5-10 minutes max), fill your water bottles, stretch a bit and move on.
 About two months before the ride, start to stretch those rides out to 4.5 hours and 70 miles.
 If you can get out and do a few 7-8 hour days, the ride will be a lot easier and more enjoyable.
 Cascade Bicycle Club and other local riding clubs offer training rides to help get you in shape for this endeavor.
 The week of STP, keep riding your commuting schedule.
 Take a light ride a few days before Seattle to Portland.
 Get plenty of rest on Friday, the day before the start, as the Seattle to Portland bike ride kicks off in the early morning hours.
 Remember your gloves and helmet.
 Oh, have I said the ride is mostly in Washington state!
 Let's hope we don't encounter any liquid sunshine but just in case, bring a rain cape.
 Fenders should also be installed as yes, there are years where the liquid stuff from the sky shines on Seattle to Portland.
 Enjoy your bicycle ride, please ride straight, announce "on your left" if you are passing others and be respectful of other riders, drivers and the neighbors.
 See you out there!
 Also note I will be providing service as needed for the annual RSVP bike ride and can be found at the Maltby Community Center on Broadway Ave in Maltby on both August dates.
 I will be available as the first riders pedal through at approximately 7am (I'll be there by 6:45am).
 I'll have all the same items generally needed for the Seattle to Portland bike ride; tubes, tires, wheels, brakeshoes, spare water, cables, etc. This is not an "official" stop like you find on STP but riders do occasionally encounter unforeseen mechanical issues on long rides.
 The location will be noted on the map and notes provided at the Cascade Bicycle Club website.
 And then there's RAMROD!
 So you think you've ridden a bike a long ways and done big mountains all in the same day?!
 Not even the pro teams in the TdF or Giro pull this stunt, well, they do in some spring classics.
 Ok, in the days when men were men (or so they thought) the Tour and Giro had some epic days in the saddle that would go on for 150+ miles with mountain passes included.
 Well, RAMROD is kind of like that except we have multi-speed bikes with gears that are much lower geared than 48 x 16 or 47/50 x 14/26 being a 4 speed freewheel.
 The bicycle ride encompasses about 10,000' of climbing in 150 miles.
 The views are breathtaking as you circumnavigate Mt.
 Rainier.
 If you do this ride in 10 hours or less, that's quite a feat.
 Under 9 hours, that's about a 17mph average or more!

 No matter what ride you choose to do, be safe and enjoy the local scene and say Hi as you go!